EngineAwesome/policies/ownership/index.md

 Account owners can:

-- **Access and export all data in an account**: account owners can add themselves to any Team and view everything in the account.
-- **Manage all aspects of the account's subscription:** including updating billing information; adding more users and account administrators; and cancelling an account.
+- **Manage all aspects of the account's subscription:** including updating billing information; adding more users and account administrators; creating new teams; and cancelling an account.
-- **Designate other account administrators**: Engine Awesome accounts can have one owner, but multiple administrators.
-We recommend designating other administrators you trust, so that updates can be made to the account when you're not available.
+- **Designate other account administrators**: Engine Awesome accounts can have [multiple owners](https://engineawesome.com/about/policies/ownership/).
+We recommend designating other owners you trust, so that updates can be made to the account when you're not available.

 ## What happens when none of the current account owners are available?